github/docs/content/authentication/keeping-your-account-and-data-secure/reviewing-your-security-log.md

 | Action | Description
 |------------------|-------------------
 | `create` | Triggered when you [grant access to an {% data variables.product.prodname_oauth_app %}](/github/authenticating-to-github/keeping-your-account-and-data-secure/authorizing-oauth-apps).
-| `destroy` | Triggered when you [revoke an {% data variables.product.prodname_oauth_app %}'s access to your account](/articles/reviewing-your-authorized-integrations){% ifversion fpt or ghae or ghes > 3.2 or ghec %} and when [authorizations are revoked or expire](/github/authenticating-to-github/keeping-your-account-and-data-secure/token-expiration-and-revocation).{% else %}.{% endif %}
+| `destroy` | Triggered when you [revoke an {% data variables.product.prodname_oauth_app %}'s access to your account](/articles/reviewing-your-authorized-integrations) and when [authorizations are revoked or expire](/github/authenticating-to-github/keeping-your-account-and-data-secure/token-expiration-and-revocation).

 {% ifversion fpt or ghec %}